The outcome of the cases could have serious ramifications for gig economy workers.

 A press release from CUPW states that “Foodora couriers, along with their allies and supporters, gathered outside the OLRB before the hearings began” in a show of solidarity.
-Many of the allies who joined Foodora couriers were Uber drivers, some of whom also recently announced their desire to unionize with the United Food and Commercial Workers (UFCW).
+Many of the allies who joined Foodora couriers were Uber drivers, some of whom also recently unionized with the United Food and Commercial Workers (UFCW).

 Gig economy workers organizing around the world